Services & Background Processes

 A service will not start

-1. Open the service's log file (api.log, ocr.log, etc.) and read the last 50 lines.
-The root cause is almost always logged.
+1. Open the service's stderr log file (e.g., jimrandocumanapi_stderr.log) in backend\logs\ and read the last 50 lines.
+The root cause is almost always there.

-2. Verify PostgreSQL is running: Get-Service postgresql*.
-If it's stopped, start it first.
+2. Verify PostgreSQL is running: Get-Service postgresql-x64-18.
+If it's stopped, start it first — the DocuMan services depend on it and will not start without it.

-3. Check the .env file in the DocMan install directory for a bad database password or hostname.
+3. Check the .env file in the DocuMan install directory for a bad database password or hostname.

-4. Check that the service account has read/write access to the configured storage paths and log directory.
+4. Check that the service account has read/write access to the configured storage paths and the backend\logs\ directory.

-5. Look in Windows Event ViewerWindows Logs → Application and filter by source DocMan for OS-level failures (missing DLL, permission denied, port already in use).
+5. Look in Windows Event ViewerWindows Logs → Application and filter by source nssm for OS-level failures (missing DLL, permission denied, port already in use).

 Browser shows "This site can't be reached" at https://localhost

-2. If the icon is green, check that nothing else is holding port 443: Get-NetTCPConnection -LocalPort 443.
+2. If the API is running, check that nothing else is holding port 443: Get-NetTCPConnection -LocalPort 443.

 3. If the certificate is expired or untrusted, you will see a warning rather than a connection failure — that is expected with the self-signed default cert.
 Proceed past the warning or install a proper certificate.